energywebfoundation/origin/packages/devices/origin-device-registry-irec-form-api/README.md

 </p>

-# Origin Device Registry IREC Local API
+# Origin Device Registry IREC Form API

 ## Description
-TO DO - Overview of package.
+Overview of package.
-API for working with I-REC specific implementation of device registry
+Origin Device Registry IREC Form API is a module-based library built with xxx.

+//Purpose of package, sdk, etc.

 The Origin SDK is a component of the [Energy Web Decentralized Operating System](#ew-dos)